Andreasbirch/Lootcrawler/README.md

 #### Google sheets
 *I recommend following John Whatson Ronney's guide [Here] (https://www.youtube.com/watch?v=ct0xvw_Z0tU) on how to set up.
 Follow this until around 2:31*

+#### Loot council addon
+##### RCLootCouncil
+* Enable "Announce Awards" under Master Looter > Annoncements > Announce Awards.
+One of the channels must be Officer.
+The message should follow the pattern

+  "&p was awarded with &i for &r!"

 #### Setting up the crawler
 * Open the ```config.txt``` file